apopma/stronghold/README.md

   - [] On a task
   - [] On a text document
   - [] As replies to top-level postings
-- [] Invite other users to projects via email
+- [] Invite other users to projects
-- [] Be invited to another user's project via email
+- [] Be invited to another user's project
 - [] Attach files from the local filesystem:
   - [] To the project itself
   - [] To a to-do list or checklist item
   - [] To a comment
   - [] Tag files with a text label
-- [] Search projects
-  - [] For todo lists, tasks, users, documents, and files
-  - [] Filter searches by project, component, and associated user
-  - [] Search in a particular project, or all projects
 - [] Post text documents:
-  - [] Formattable using Markdown, or an in-line editor
+  - [] Formattable using wysiHTML, like comments

 ## Design Docs
 * [View Wireframes][views]